Comparing simulated Milky Way satellite galaxies with observations using unsupervised clustering: Conclusion

 We then apply this method to the \asloth simulated MW satellites and the observed ones.
 There are 5 physical quantities used in the analysis: the stellar mass $M_*$, the heliocentric distance $D_\odot$, the virial mass $M_\mathrm{vir}$, mean stellar metallicity $\langle \feh \rangle$, and the scatter among the stellar metallicity $\sigma_\feh$.
 The simulation is run with the fiducial model in the semi-analytic code \asloth and we use 30 \ctp trees \citep{Griffen:2016aa}.
 Due to the limitation of spatial information within the halo, we sample the solar position and run the analysis 100 times.
 The geometric mean of the 100 p-values is taken as the final p-value, which is $10^{-3.50 \pm 1.42}$ from our fiducial \asloth model.
 This tells us that the simulated MW satellites from our fiducial model do not come from the same underlying distribution of the observed ones, i.e., the physical model in \asloth is not good enough.

-We further analyse the simulated MW satellites and find that although the fiducial model in \asloth is able to reproduce the cumulative stellar mass function and the stellar mass-to-halo mass relation at $z=0$ well, it is not able to reproduce the chemical properties of the observed MW satellites.
+We further analyse the simulated MW satellites and find that although the fiducial model in \asloth is able to reproduce the stellar mass-to-halo mass relation at $z=0$ well, it is not able to reproduce the chemical properties of the observed MW satellites.
 We define $N_\mathrm{pass}$ as the number of \ctp trees that have p-values > 0.01, below which we reject the null hypothesis that the tree is similar to the MW system.
 Tests where we exclude one of the five quantities at a time indicate that the mean stellar $\feh$ is the main quantity that \asloth fails to reproduce (Table~\ref{tab:excl_npass}).
 In Fig.~\ref{fig:hist_fid}, we find that most of the \asloth simulated satellites have stellar $\feh$ almost 1 dex lower than the observed ones.
 This can be partly explained by the simplified assumption of homogeneous and instantaneous mixing when we determine the matallicity of the re-accreted IGM.
 We implement an ad-hoc model that assumes the IGM metallicity is higher in the proximity to the halo and the metallicity of the accreted gas is 8 times the mean IGM value.
 The goal of this paper is to introduce the new analysis method and we will further improve the chemical model in \asloth in future works.

-To understand why some of the \ctp trees pass the $p = 0.01$ threshold while the others don't, we further compare the p-values from individual trees with the properties of their main haloes: the virial mass at $z=0$, the stellar mass at $z=0$, the number of Pop~II progenitors, the number of satellites after applying the selection function, number of major halo growths ($\Delta M/M > 30\%$), and the redshift of most recent major halo growth.
+To understand why some of the \ctp trees pass the $p = 0.01$ threshold while the others don't, we further compare the p-values from individual trees with the properties of their main haloes: the virial mass at $z=0$, the stellar mass at $z=0$, the number of satellites after applying the selection function, number of major halo growths ($\Delta M/M > 30\%$), and the redshift of most recent major halo growth.
 Among the trees that pass the threshold, the virial masses of their main halo are in a narrow range [$10^{12.1} \msun - 10^{12.3} \msun$].
-They also have a large number of branches (> 700) that have formed Pop~II stars during the merger history.
-Other than these two properties, there are no distinct differences between the trees that pass the threshold and those that fail.
+For the other properties, there are no distinct differences between the trees that pass the threshold and those that fail.

 This new method of comparing observational and simulated data in high-dimensional space can distinguish a good model from a bad one easily.
 It has no limitation on the data size or how the data distribution looks like.
 We aim to further improve the physical model in \asloth and continue using this method.
 More importantly, we plan to consider stellar information such as [C/Fe], [Ba/Fe], [Eu/Fe], etc, to study the elemental abundances of individual stars of the MW satellites in our future works.